lassoid/active_fields/README.md

       permitted_params
     end

-    # Removes an empty string from the start of array param
+    # Removes an empty string from the beginning of the array parameter
     def compact_array_param(value)
       if value.first == ""
         value[1..-1]